SlideRuleEarth/sliderule-python/paper/paper.md

 The ATL03 (photon height) product provides all of the information needed to calculate the height, location, and timing of ICESat-2 photons, and provides a set of classification variables that estimate the likelihood that each photon results from a reflection from the surface, or that it results from instrumental noise or from solar background.
 The product, however, also contains a wide range of additional parameters that may not be of use to most users, and the product format is somewhat complex.

-slideRule provides services that allow users to access ATL03 photon-height and classification data from cloud assets without the need to download entire granules of data.  [details]
+slideRule provides services that allow users to access ATL03 photon-height and classification data from cloud assets without the need to download entire granules data granules.    [details]

 For vegetated surfaces, a more advanced photon classification scheme has been made available as part of the ATL08 Land and Vegetation Height product.
 This classification allows better segregation between photons returned from vegetation, photons that reflected from land surfaces, and noise than does the classification in the ATL03 product [@neuenschwander2019atl08].
 Users wishing to apply this classification to ATL03 data would ordinarily need to download both an ATL03 granule and the corresponding ATL08 granule, and apply the classification from ATL08 to ATL03.
 The ICESat-2 slideRule API includes an option to retrieve the photon classifications from ATL08 cloud assests, and apply them directly to ATL03 photons.